Scorpion Pest Control Services

 Sweep History Report

-Source of Scorpions
+Source Of The Scorpions

 We believe there are a few explanations as to the source of the scorpions.
 The obvious source is the large and resounding wash that surrounds the property.
 This property features a massive river rock feature that includes ample hiding space for scorpions.
 At the same time, there are overgrown bushes and trees that are creating unnecessarily habitable conditions for scorpions.
 Furthermore, the backyard features a large variety of overgrown vegetation that not only creates shelter but also attracts insects who become scorpion prey.